mestihudson/toretto460.github.io/_posts/2015-05-02-Test-Develop-Build-Stage-with-Docker.md

 As you can see the first three questions are about the source control (aka CVS), the one step build process and the daily builds.
 At Kataskopeo the joel score is 9/12, not so bad but we are working hard to grow up to the max level.

-The impact of CVS, automatic builds and continuous delivery on our workflow is a critical factor, as a software house we need to check continuously the software quality, we develop new feature every day and we fix bugs across different versions of the same product.
+The impact of CVS, automatic builds and continuous delivery on our workflow is a critical factor, as a software house we need to check continuously the software quality, we develop new features every day and we fix bugs across different versions of the same product.

 During the last few years our products are grown very fast, today we use a lot of tool to develop client-server web applications.
 The frontend team needs nodejs and grunt to run tasks automatically, compass and sass to build the stylesheets and bower to install client side libraries, on the other hand the backend team needs composer, php (with some exensions) and an Oracle database instance to test and code the APIs.